 1. What is the cost for a Dental Implant?

 At our dental implants centre in Lincolnshire, we offer for our patients, affordable dental implants as a missing teeth replacement solution.
-In order to allow multiple implants placement and full mouth rehabilitation, we focus on keeping the dental implants cost for the patients placing dental implants, as low as possible, with competitive prices on dental implants that start from £1400 per tooth implant.
+In order to allow multiple implants placement and full mouth rehabilitation, we focus on keeping the dental implants cost for the patients placing dental implants, as low as possible, with competitive prices on dental implants that start from £1600 per tooth implant for multiple implants, £2000 per single implant.
 Additional cost will be added for complex cases that require extra services like Sedation, 3D-Scan, Atraumatic extraction, Bone Grafting, Sinus lift and Special laboratory components like Custom Abutments and Surgical Guides.

 A full treatment plan quotation will be offered after the initial free consultation and posted to your home address with analytical pricing that will not change under normal circumstances.

 Special price offers on dental implants are available for multiple dental implants placement or extensive restorative or cosmetic dentistry.
 View our special offers.

 For a full price guide on dental implants, please contact our dental clinic in Market Rasen.

 Teeth Implants are recommended for most patients with missing, badly fractured or extensively decayed teeth and/or for those who have ill-fitting dentures, failing bridges or aesthetically not pleasing crowns.

 Ideally candidates should be in good general health and maintain a high level of oral health and hygiene.
 Bone levels for implants need to be adequate and gum health established.
 When the above criteria fail to achieve the standards needed for teeth implants’ longevity or safe placement, the dentist will construct a treatment plan that may include bone grafting, periodontal treatment, deep root scaling and hygienist gum disease treatment, or rarely a sinus lift prior to any dental implant placement.